HackBulgaria/Programming101-CSharp/week03/01-IntroToOOP/README.md

 ## Fractions

-In a Visual Studio project create a Fraction class:
+In a Visual Studio project create a Fraction class.
+After creating the class write some test cases to demonstrate its functionality.
 * Create a constructor with 2 arguments - the numerator and the denominator
     * if the denominator=0 the constructor should throw an exception: `throw new ArgumentException("Denominator cannot be 0")`
 * Create properties for the numerator and denominator (when changing the denominator check for 0)